UCSB-TDS/CS174A-Public-21Fall/hw2/writeup.md

 **Questions:** Make sure your post them on Piazza.

 **What to turn in:**
 Gradescope do not take sql file, so after writing and testing your code in sql file.
-You can add the screenshot or simply add the queries in the pdf file.
+You can add the screenshot images or simply add the queries in the pdf file.
 Or, convert the sql files to pdf file before submitting in the gradescope.
 `create-tables.sql`--> `create-tables.pdf`(Create Tables + Load Data files To Tables)
 and `q1.sql`-->`q1.pdf`, `q2.sql`-->`q2.pdf`, etc (see below).